Website Builders are companies that allow users to register a domain, create your website, host and manage the website – all in one place.

 Best Site Builders for Small Business & Beginners

 Initially founded in 2002 by college buddies David, Dan and Chris, Weebly began its journey as a site builder officially in 2007.
 The company has since powered more than 40 million sites around the world and is currently headquartered in San Francisco with offices at New York, Scottsdale, and Toronto.

 With a combined annual traffic of more than 325 million unique visitors, the company is now backed by funding from major players such as Sequoia Capital and Tencent Holdings (April 2014).

 Weebly has an easy-to-use user interface.
 It is ideal for users who are interested in building a simple online store or sites that deal with static information and products.

 Weebly offers free accounts that are capable of handling basic sites easily.
 That scales up in varying degrees offering extra features such as video backgrounds and user registrations.
 At the top end of the scale with full bells and whistles, Weebly can cost up to $25 per month.

 - Low-level online stores get charged extra per transaction

-Wix has a good range of pricing options and easy-to-use user interface.
-They are by far one of the few site builders that have seen a meteoric rise in uptake over a relatively short period.
+Wix is by far one of the site builders that has seen a meteoric rise in uptake over a relatively short period.